okyeron/OMX-27/README.md

 ### Load pre-compiled firmware w/ TyUpdater

-Download OMX-27 firmware "hex" file from https://github.com/okyeron/OMX-27/releases or the Firmware-Hexes directory in this repo.
+Download the correct OMX-27 firmware "hex" file from https://github.com/okyeron/OMX-27/releases or the Firmware-Hexes directory in this repo.

+NOTE - 2023 boards with Teensy 4.0 have a different firmware and will have a "T4" suffix.

 Get TyTools [from GitHub here](https://github.com/Koromix/tytools/releases).
 More info here (https://koromix.dev/tytools).